rhadp-example-repos/automotive-image-builder/docs/index.md

 ### The Automotive Stream Distribution

-The Automotive Stream Distribution is an upstream to the Red Hat automotive product, just as CentOS Stream is to RHEL.
+The Automotive Stream Distribution (AutoSD) is an upstream to the Red Hat automotive product, just as CentOS Stream is to RHEL.
 The Automotive Stream Distribution will be based on CentOS Stream with a few divergences where it makes sense/is required.
 The first of these divergences will be the Linux kernel.
 AutoSD will rely on the kernel-automotive package rather than CentOS Stream's kernel package.